MicrosoftDocs/azure-stack-docs/AKS-Hybrid/aks-hci-ip-address-planning.md

 ---
-title: IP address planning for AKS
+title: IP address planning for AKS enabled by Azure Arc
-description: Learn about how to plan for IP addresses and reservation, to deploy AKS in production. ms.topic: conceptual ms.date: 10/08/2024
+description: Learn about how to plan for IP addresses and reservation, to deploy AKS Arc in production. ms.topic: conceptual ms.date: 10/08/2024
 author: sethmanheim